Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Technical background

 We now describe the methods of \cite{FriedrichSchellhaas1998, KhmaladzeShinjikashvili2001, MoscovichNadler2017} that form the basis of our algorithm.
-These methods compute the two-sided non-crossing probabilities of the form \eqref{eq:two_sided}.
-Here, we focus our exposition on the one-sided case where $b_i = 0$ for all $i$.
+These methods compute the two-sided non-crossing probability \eqref{eq:two_sided} given a set of lower and upper boundaries.
+However, since the focus of this paper is on the one-sided case, our exposition describes these methods in the simpler case of a one-sided boundary, where $b_i = 0$ for all $i$.